GARLIC – Sold out for this season!

-A half-acre of gardens produce organic garlic, with a wide variety including Hungarian, Newfoundland, Yugoslavian Jumbo, Irtusk, German Mennonite, Off the Bee’tn Path & Killarney Red.
-Additionally, we now have two soft-neck varieties: Lorz Italian & Transylvanian.
+A half-acre of gardens produce organic garlic, with a wide variety including Newfoundland, Yugoslavia, Irtusk, Off the Bee’tn Path, French Pink and Music.
+Additionally, we now have a very tasty soft-neck variety: Transylvanian.
 All garlic is priced by bulb size.
 See pricing page for details.

 MUSICWhite skin with pink blush – medium heat.
 Often a favourite, well-recognized variety of garlic.